Read our 2022 annual report

 Unfortunately Anger and Chan did not initially progress well from their state of acute malnutrition.
 It emerged that Atuil, in her desperation, was sharing the therapeutic food amongst her other children, in order to stave off hunger.
 When this was discovered, Concern staff met with Atuil again to offer additional support and encouragement.
 Thankfully the children are now back on the programme and progressing well.

 Atuil’s husband, Adim, has returned to the family and is now trying to find ways to support them.
 His resources are few, though, and his most immediate coping strategy is to cut down some nearby trees and turn them into charcoal for selling.
 The future is uncertain for Atuil, Adim and their family and with an estimated 4.6 million people in South Sudan predicted to be severely food insecure between now and April 2017, the situation is unlikely to improve anytime soon.

-Thank you for helping us to stand with the people of South Sudan and the most vulnerable in 27 other countries.
+Thank you for helping us to stand with the people affected by crisis in South Sudan and the most vulnerable in 27 other countries.